 Read more information about the range of employee benefits and staff discounts

 Staff have access to the exclusive Departure Lounge with discounted rates at selected Peppers,

 Mantra and BreakFree properties throughout Australia, Bali and New Zealand.

-Rates are best when searching for 3 night+ stays.
+To read more about these and other October specials view the discounts flyer here.For pricing, availability and to book visit Departure Lounge and enter the password: monashstaff Rates are best when searching for 3 night+ stays.
 If you have any reservations enquiries, email email@example.com.

 - Andrew’s Airport Parking – 20% discount for staff, 15% for family